rodegerdts/Pyalmanac/README.md

 * **Pyalmanac** is the fastest with "somewhat limited" accuracy that is sufficient for nautical navigation up to 2022 or so.
 * **SFalmanac** is the slowest and most accurate; almost entirely based on *Skyfield*. *Ephem* is only used for planet magnitudes (because these are not yet in *Skyfield*).
-* **Skyalmanac** is a hybrid version that is significantly faster than SFalmanac. *Ephem* is used for planet magnitudes and for all planet transits, sunrise, twilight and sunset calculations as well as for moonrise and moonset.
+* **Skyalmanac** is a hybrid version that is no longer recommended now that SFalmanac supports multiprocessing.

 Ephem website: https://rhodesmill.org/pyephem/
 Skyfield website: https://rhodesmill.org/skyfield/